Wild Seafood Connection is produced by Colibri NW. Registration is now open for February 26, 2026, in Bellingham.

 Amy Grondin is a commercial salmon fisherman and fishes off the coast of Washington and Southeast Alaska.
 When not on the water, she works as a commercial fishing outreach specialist and sustainable food systems consultant.
 Amy is on the board of Organic Seed Alliance as well as being a member of Les Dames d’Escoffier and the Local Catch Network.
 She advocates for sustainable local and regional food systems and has great concern for the sustainability of ocean resources.
 Port Townsend, WA is her homeport.

 Katie Harris is the operations coordinator for the Seattle-based trade association Fishing Vessel Owners’ Association.
 She is also a grant project coordinator for Eat on the Wild Side, a non-profit maintaining the MSC certification for the Pacific coast halibut/sablefish fixed gear fisheries.
-Through Eat on the Wild Side, she authored a Saltonstall-Kennedy grant in 2023 and was awarded funding in 2024 to develop a
+Through Eat on the Wild Side, she authored a Saltonstall-Kennedy grant in 2023 and was awarded funding in 2024 to develop a marketing project designed to increase the visibility of the sablefish fishery.

 Jenna works to address the needs of Washington’s fisheries-dependent communities through targeted outreach and collaborative research.
 At Washington Sea Grant (WSG) Jenna’s overarching motivation is to strengthen networks among sustainable commercial fisheries, the seafood industry and consumers.
 Specifically, she strives to 1) support commercial fishers in developing economic resiliency, 2) coordinate career development workshops to encourage the next generation of the commercial fishing fleet, and 3) lead community-based needs assessments to appreciate local needs and concerns related to the fishing and seafood industries.